 - The number of claims finalising without a severity determination are illustrated by the light grey bar.
 The average claim size of these finalised claims indicates they are likely to be threshold claims - When a claim is initially reported, the fault status and the severity of the claim may be undetermined for around 3 months after the claim received date.
 This cohort of claims is modelled separately, and assumptions are made on the eventual fault and threshold status - Around 1,500 new claims with an unknown fault or severity determination are reported per quarter - In reporting quarters 2021Q3, reduced volumes were observed for new claims with the 'unknown' category, reflecting the impact of the COVID-19 lockdown in 2021.
 The number of claims transitioning out of the 'unknown' category have also reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of unknown claims transitioning out to the 'threshold' category.
-For reporting quarters 2022Q2 2023Q2, the volume of new claims and claims transitioning out of 'unknown' suggests a return towards pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q3 has a slightly higher level of new claims reported and a lower level of claims transitioning out of the unknown fault/severity status model.
-The lower transitions out of the 'unknown' category is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the 2022 Motor Accident Injuries Amendment Act, which will result in greater delays in fault status determination for accidents occurring from 1 April 2023.
+For reporting quarters 2022Q2 2023Q2, the volume of new claims and claims transitioning out of 'unknown' suggests a return towards pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q4 has a slightly lower level of new claims reported and a slightly higher level of claims transitioning out of the unknown fault/severity status model, driven mainly by higher transitions out to 'threshold' - The lower level of transitions out of 'unknown' for reporting quarters 2023Q3 onwards is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the amendments, which will likely result in slower reporting of fault and threshold status determination for accidents occurring from 1 April 2023.